formkit/docs-content/inputs/dropdown.md

     "prop": "always-load-on-open",
     type: "boolean",
     default: "false",
-    "description": "When set to `true`, the dropdown will always load the options when the listbox is opened."
+    "description": "Determines whether the dropdown should always load its options when opened or whether it should reference the options that were previously found when opening."
   },
   {
     name: "load-on-created",